-To help with the transition, we’ve compiled our top working from home tips to ensure that every day professional life can continue as normal.
+To help with the transition, we’ve compiled our top working from home tips to ensure that daily professional life continues as usual.

 1. Maintain a routine

-Humans are creatures of habit, so it’s important to try and maintain a routine to make each day feel like a ‘normal’ working day.
-This can include starting the day with a (home-based) workout routine, make a nutritious breakfast, get dressed; by continuing with everyday habits, working from home won’t feel so different to working in the office/ at school after a while.
+Humans are creatures of habit, so it’s essential to try and maintain a routine to make each day feel like a ‘normal’ working day.
+These routines can include starting the day with a (home-based) workout routine, making a nutritious breakfast, getting dressed; by continuing with everyday habits, working from home won’t feel so different to working in the office/ at school after a while.

 2. Establish your space

-It can be easy to fall into the habit of bringing your laptop onto the sofa or in bed, however, working from spaces that are typically reserved for leisure and relaxation can make it difficult to switch off at the end of the day.
+It can be easy to fall into the habit of bringing your laptop onto the sofa or in bed.
+However, working from spaces typically reserved for leisure and relaxation can make it difficult to switch off at the end of the day.